Bundy dazzles A’s, Castro leads Halos’ HR barrage in 6-0 win

 TRAINER’S ROOM

-Angels RF Jo Adell got the day off.
-The rookie missed two games last week with a tight quadriceps muscle.
-Manager Joe Maddon personally put Adell through a rigorous outfield workout before Tuesday’s game, continuing the Angels’ process of improving the defensive skills of their 21-year-old hitting prodigy. … SS Andrelton Simmons went through a full workout Monday for the first time since spraining his ankle.
+Angels RF Jo Adell got the day off, but Maddon personally put the 21-year-old rookie through a rigorous outfield workout before Tuesday’s game. … SS Andrelton Simmons went through a full workout Monday for the first time since spraining his ankle.
 Maddon doesn’t know when he’ll be back.

 UP NEXT